 The basis of the solution space described by Lemma 5.7 is the basis that we construct in our algorithm.
 We defer the proofs of Lemma 5.5 and Lemma 5.6 to the end of this section, and proceed with the discussion and analysis of our algorithms.
 We start with an algorithm that uses Lemma 5.5 to solve the equations that appear therein.

-4We recall that since $(B(x) + Q_n^{\dagger}(x, \partial h) \equiv 0 \mod x^{\ell})$, \tilde{B} as defined here is indeed a polynomial.
+5.2 Algorithm for solving $B(x) + Q_n^{\dagger}(x, \partial f) \equiv 0$